AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

 > Um yeah, when I founded SpaceX I had no expectation of any government contracts, I [funded] SpaceX with entirely my own money, [I had] about $180Million from selling PayPal to Ebay, [approximately] $100Million went into SpaceX, $70Million went to Tesla, $10Million to SolarCity, [...] everything actually but uh I expected the most likely outcome was failure, originally I thought I would spend [$50Million] on SpaceX and have $20Million left over but then [I didn't want to see my baby die] so I put all in.
 The I [...] somehow I [...] money by various arseholes out there, really, so...
 NASA is our most significant customer, we do about [20 of our launches] but 3/4 of our launches are commercial.
 In the future, there may be a NASA contract, there may not be, I don't know.
 If there is that's a good thing, if there's not probably not a good thing, because there's [larger issues than space] here, are we humans gonna become a multiplanetary species or not?
-Not [pedestrian _{?}_] questions of is it public or private or what percentage of [.....] small and [...] questions.
+Not [pestering] questions of is it public or private or what percentage of [.....] small and [...] questions.

 16:37
 {:.muted.smaller.right}